OpenShiftDemos/openshift-ops-workshops/README.md

 ```
 There can only be one instance of kubeadmin logged-in to homeroom.
 If you are seeing errors, you probably logged-in more than once.
 Delete the homeroom project and repeat above steps again.

+If you are getting _too many redirects_ error then clearing cookies specific to the URL should help

 ## Doing the Labs
 Your lab guide should deploy in a few moments.
 To find its url, execute: